-The railroad tracks ran behind the building with a spurline coming down off the main tracks, where the trains were able to pull up right to a concrete loading dock to unload cotton to be sorted into different grades and then sent off again to be made into various items from cloth to mops.
+It took a year to design and build our loft which flanked the defunct railroad tracks running behind the building.
+The nice thing about building out the back end of the building for our home is that we would be able to have gardens on three sides.
+At the time there was a 60 foot, concrete loading dock running along the back wall of the building parallel to the railroad tracks.
+There was a spur line coming down off the main tracks, where the trains were able to pull up right to a concrete loading dock to unload cotton to be sorted into different grades and then sent off again to be made into various items from cloth to mops.

-When bought my building in 1998, I knew that someday there would have to be a rails to trails type of thing on the abandoned railroad tracks behind us.
+When I bought the 130 Krog building in 1998, I knew that someday, someone would create a rails-to-trails on the abandoned railroad tracks going through the city.
+What else could you do with a strip of land through the most popular Intown neighborhoods?
 Unbeknownst to me, that same year, an architecture student, Ryan Gravel was doing his Master’s Thesis at Ga Tech.